cashlionjp/express-4.x-github-passport-example/README.md

 and
 https://github.com/jaredhanson/passport-github

-Be sure to this guide for Production: https://expressjs.com/en/advanced/best-practice-security.html
+Be sure to follow this guide for Production: https://expressjs.com/en/advanced/best-practice-security.html